Information Statement* Mission Saver Student Account

 How your investment works:

-A MSSA is a debenture are issued by the Roman Catholic Trusts Corporation for the Diocese of Melbourne ABN 52 768 159 282 for the CDF Community Fund ABN 94 380 397 118.
+A MSSA is a debenture issued by the Roman Catholic Trusts Corporation for the Archdiocese of Melbourne ABN 52 768 159 282 for the CDF Community Fund ABN 94 380 397 118.

-The balance held in your MSSA, comprised of the principal sum and interest earned, is a debt owed to you, and is backed by the assets of the Archdiocese of Melbourne.
+As such, the balance held in your MSSA, comprised of the principal sum and interest earned, is a debt owed to you.

 Who can invest in the Mission Saver Student Account?

-At age 26, your Mission Saver Student Account will be automatically converted to a CDF Community Fund 31-Day Mission Saver account.
-We will notify you in advance of this change and provide you with the relevant terms and conditions for the 31-Day Mission Saver account.
+At age 26, your MSSA will be automatically converted to a CDF Community Fund 31-Day Mission Saver account.
+We will notify you in advance of this change and provide the relevant terms and conditions for the 31-Day Mission Saver account.

 What is the minimum initial investment?